A Semi-Parametric Bayesian Generalized Least Squares Estimator: Bayesian GLS with Dirichlet Process Prior

 \section{Bayesian GLS with Dirichlet Process Prior}

-We introduce the generic Bayesian \textsc{gls} with $\mathcal{DP}$ mixture in this section.
+In this section we introduce the generic form of Bayesian \textsc{gls} with the $\mathcal{DP}$ prior.
 In Section \ref{sec: BGLS review} we briefly review the literature in related areas.
-Then in Section \ref{sec: DP-GLS} we present how the Dirichlet process prior can be used to produce a semi-parametric Bayesian \textsc{gls}.
+In Section \ref{sec: DP-GLS} we introduce the semi-parametric Bayesian \textsc{gls}.